IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 Many various tax issues could appear when using the “Where’s My Refund” function.
 The tool is designed to aid taxpayers in understanding what they can anticipate.

-In most situations, you shouldn’t try to get in touch with an IRS representative, at least not during your first 21 days.
-If you haven’t received your refund for a few months, you can get in touch with an individual.
+Most of the time you shouldn’t try to contact an IRS agent at least not within the first 21 days.
+You can contact a person if you haven’t received your refund in a few months.

 What happens after Tax Topic 152 processing?